lkarikari/1701QCA-Assessment1/replicationproject/replication.md

 *There will likely by a dozen or so images of the project under construction.
 The images should help explain why you've made the choices you've made as well as what you have done.
 Use the code below to include images, and copy it for each image, updating the information for each.*

+![Image](taters.JPG)

+After a successful test run with the oranges I decided to up the anti and add more keys.
+We didn't have enough oranges in the house so I switched to potatoes.
+Unfortunately the keyboard stopped working after that, as I had changed the code from the original.
 One project that I drew inspiration from was the 'Micro:bit Keyboard Tutorial' video (Related Project 6).
 I tried to recreate this project so I could use its coding and layout as a starting point for my replication project.
 I followed all the instructions and made sure my codes were exactly the same as in the video.
 However, every time I downloaded it to the micro:bit, the piano would never work.
 I tried countless times with potatoes, then with foil, but it only ever worked with no more than 2 keys.
 I still don't 100% understand what wasn't working, but I could only use pins 0, 1 and 2 I couldn't do anything with the other pins.
 It would have made the project a lot more interesting if I could have made more than 2 working keys.

-![Image](taters.JPG)

 ![Image](coding1.PNG)

+I ended up reverting to the original code and just added other elements like the use of the buttons and the LED display.
+Making the songs

 ![Image](coding2.PNG)

-*Include screenshots of the code you have used.*

 ## Project outcome ##

-*Complete the following information.*

 ### Happy / Sad Keyboard ###

 ### Project description ###

-The Happy Sad Keyboard is a piano-like instrument with two keys.
+Happy Sad Keyboard is a piano-like instrument with two keys.
 Each key has an icon on it indicating the mood of the person operating the instrument.
 If the person is happy, they press the key with the yellow smiley face icon and a smiley face will appear on the Micro:bit.
-Then thebuzzer on the breadboard will play "Don't Worry Be Happy" by Bobby McFerrin
+Then the buzzer on the breadboard will play "Don't Worry Be Happy" by Bobby McFerrin.
+The same process occurs when the other key is pressed, but instead a sad face appears on the LEDs and the buzzer plays "Hurt" by Nine Inch Nails.
-It is all pretty simple and not a l
+The keyboard's programming is almost identical to the original Banana Keyboard one, but I've included the use of the LEDs and Buttons A and B to display the titles of each song.
+It is all pretty simple and easy to operate, however the complexity lies in the making of the songs on the Micro:bit editor.
+I had to individually insert every tone and rest for both songs, which was a time-consuming process.
+However, it was worth it as they both ended up sounding pretty good.
+I decided to switch from fruit and vegetables to paper and foil for the sake of practicality and tidyness.
+Although it isn't very developed I feel like the device looks (somewhat) more sophisticated when it's been constructed neatly, rather than having pins stuck into the side of a potato.

 ### Showcase image ###

-*Try to capture the image as if it were in a portfolio, sales material, or project proposal.
-The project isn't likely to be something that finished, but practice making images that capture the project in that style.*

 ![Image](happysadkeyboard.HEIC)